HumanRightsWatch/VHS/README.md

 to [the Cookiecutter documentation](http://cookiecutter-django.readthedocs.io/en/latest/live-reloading-and-sass-compilation.html).

 ## Deployment
 The following details how to deploy this application.
+After having deployed VHS, please refer to the [administration guide](docs/administration.md).

 ### Docker
 To learn how to deploy this application with Docker, please refer